 Customers may petition for a Mini-Trial alleging that a BPA final action, other than the Administrator’s Record of Decision following a 7(i) Process, is in Irreconcilable Conflict with the PRDM.

 A written petition so alleging may only be submitted to the Administrator within 20 Business Days after a BPA final action.
-The petition may be filed only if it is approved by customers totaling both 1) at least 70 percent of such customers (utility count) and 2) at least 50 percent of the sum of the CHWMs of all such customers, with both of the foregoing measured by the individual vote of each customer.
-Such petition must allege that 1) a BPA final action is in Irreconcilable Conflict with the PRDM; and 2) such customers oppose the BPA final action.
+The petition may be filed only if it is approved by Customers totaling both 1) at least 70 percent of such Customers (utility count) and 2) at least 50 percent of the sum of the CHWMs of all such Customers, with both of the foregoing measured by the individual vote of each Customer.
+Such petition must allege that 1) a BPA final action is in Irreconcilable Conflict with the PRDM; and 2) such Customers oppose the BPA final action.

 Upon receipt of such petition, the Administrator shall expeditiously schedule, consistent the procedural requirements of Section 9.6 (Mini-Trial), a Mini-Trial regarding whether the BPA final action is in Irreconcilable Conflict with the PRDM.